 Founded in Canada in 1945, the Society is non-profit, non-political and non-commercial with one objective: to promote intelligent interest in the philately and postal history of Japan and former Japanese colonies (Korea, Sakhalin [Karafuto], Taiwan), territories (Kwantung, the South Manchurian Railway Zone, and the mandated Caroline, Mariana, and Marshall Islands), and occupied areas (China and Southeast Asia), including Manchoukuo, the Ryukyu Islands, Japanese seapost offices and other civilian and military post offices abroad, and foreign post offices in Japan.

-The ISJP's chief endeavor is publishing, and it has three major series of publications, all in 8.5 x 11 inch size, offset lithographed with high quality illustrations.
+The ISJP’s chief endeavor is publishing, and it has three major series of publications, all in 8.5 x 11 inch size, offset lithographed with high quality illustrations in color.

 The ISJP has no paid employees.
 Except for printing, most work of the ISJP is done by unpaid volunteers in their spare time.
 Thus issues of Japanese Philately cannot be published on a precise rigid schedule.
 We try to work in an efficient and professional manner but we are volunteer business and could not survive if we had to pay for the long hours of service that are donated to the Society.
 The ISJP has been very fortunate over the years in having so many members willing to contribute their time and share their knowledge with others.